Stylopharyngeus muscle

-The stylopharyngeus is a muscle in the head.
+The stylopharyngeus muscle is a muscle in the head.
 It originates from the temporal styloid process.
-It some of its fibres insert onto the thyroid cartilage, while others end by intermingling with proximal structures.
+Some of its fibres insert onto the thyroid cartilage, while others end by intermingling with proximal structures.
 It is innervated by the glossopharyngeal nerve (cranial nerve IX).
 It acts to elevate the larynx and pharynx, and dilate the pharynx, thus facilitating swallowing.

 Structure

 The stylopharyngeus is a long, slender, tapered pharyngeal muscle.
-It is cylindrical above, and flattened below.
+It is cylindrical superiorly, and flattened inferiorly.

-It passes downward along the side of the pharynx between the superior pharyngeal constrictor (situated deep to the stylopharyngeus) and the middle pharyngeal constrictor (situated superficial to the stylopharyngeus), and spreads out beneath the mucous membrane.
+It passes inferior-ward along the side of the pharynx between the superior pharyngeal constrictor (situated deep to the stylopharyngeus) and the middle pharyngeal constrictor (situated superficial to the stylopharyngeus), before spreads out beneath the mucous membrane.

 Origin

-It arises from the medial side of the base of the temporal styloid process.
+It arises from (the medial side of the base of) the temporal styloid process.

 It is the only muscle of the pharynx not to originate in the pharyngeal wall.

 Insertion

-Some of its fibers are lost in the superior and middle constrictor muscles, some merge with the lateral glossoepiglottic fold, while still others join with thos of the palatopharyngeus muscle to insert onto the posterior border of the thyroid cartilage.
+Some of its fibers are lost in the superior and middle constrictor muscles, some merge with the lateral glossoepiglottic fold, while still others join with those of the palatopharyngeus muscle to insert onto the posterior border of the thyroid cartilage.